CJ-2123/kh2-exploration-bingo/README.md

 Roguelike

-- Generates a 20 layered board with a start square at the top and a goal square at the bottom
+- Generates a multi-layered board with a start square at the top and a goal square at the bottom
   - 9 layered board if playing KH2 Boss Hunter.
 - Each layer reveals 3 squares.
 Complete one to move on to the next layer.
 - The next layer will reveal the square directly below and the squares to the bottom left and the bottom right.
   - The left and right end squares will only reveal 2 squares.
 - Red layers and the gold layer are single forced goals.
 The next layer will be resumed from the previous layer's position.
 - Complete the gold layer to win.
+- Board sizes: 9 layers, 15 layers, 20 layers

 ![Bingo Board](/img/roguelike.jpg "Roguelike Bingo")